lyskai/rd/docs/buffer.md

 ## 1.1 The details of image properties.

-As the hardware reasons, the actual buffer used to hold an image may has alignment paddings along width and height for the zero copy purpose to share with the hardware accelerator, but an image with certain width and height, it can has no paddings at all.
+Due to hardware constraints, the actual buffer used to store an image may have alignment padding along its width and height.
+This padding is primarily for zero-copy operations, enabling the buffer to be shared with the hardware accelerator.
+However, for an image with certain width and height, it can has no padding at all.

-And the below picture shows a case what's the actual buffer looks like for an image format such as NV12 that has 2 planes, the black area is paddings space thus not valid pixels.
+And the below picture shows a case what's the actual buffer looks like for an image format such as NV12 that has 2 planes, the black area is padding space thus not valid pixels.

 ![Image format with 2 plane](./images/image-prop-2-plane.jpg)